nautobot/nautobot/.github/ISSUE_TEMPLATE.md

 <!--
     BUG REPORTS must include:
-        * A list of the steps needed to reproduce the bug
+        * A list of the steps needed for someone else to reproduce the bug
-        * A description of the expected behavior
+        * A description of the expected and observed behavior
         * Any relevant error messages (screenshots may also help)

     FEATURE REQUESTS must include: